ngrx/platform/projects/ngrx.io/content/guide/component-store/usage.md

 <div class="alert is-helpful">

 You can see the examples at Stackblitz:
-* "PaginatorComponent providing ComponentStore" example: <live-example name="component-store-paginator" noDownload></live-example>
+* "PaginatorComponent providing ComponentStore" <live-example name="component-store-paginator" noDownload></live-example>
-* "PaginatorComponent with PaginatorStore Service" example: <live-example name="component-store-paginator-service" noDownload></live-example>
+* "PaginatorComponent with PaginatorStore Service" <live-example name="component-store-paginator-service" noDownload></live-example>

 </div>